 Don’t lock your cats out on the balcony, but always keep the balcony door open so that they can retreat back into the flat if it gets too hot for them.

 Cats should always have a place to retreat to where they can have some peace and quiet.
 In summer, it’s especially important that this place is cool.
 Do you have a room that lets you block out the sun with blinds?
 If not, thick curtains can also help keep the room cool.
 Similarly, a cooler storage room will also help your cat stay comfortable in summer.

 Our cat Garrus enjoys being in the bathroom in summer – there are tiles there that are reasonably cool, but he also likes to lie down in the bathtub, which is also a pleasantly cool place in summer.

-If you always keep the door to the bathroom closed, consider having it open in summer so your cats can seek out the bathub or cool tiles if they get uncomfortably hot
+If you always keep the door to the bathroom closed, consider having it open in summer so your cats can seek out the bathtub or cool tiles if they get uncomfortably hot.

 Water is important for cats in both summer and winter, but they may want to drink more in summer – just like their owners.
 Their water bowl should always be clean and the water fresh.
 You don’t want any algae in there!
 Rinse off the water bowl every time you feed your cat and supply fill it up again.
 Changing the water twice a day will suffice.

 If you do have a balcony your cats like to stay on in summer, it certainly won’t hurt to put an extra water bowl there.

 - Give your cats cat milk

 We always give our cats wet food anyway, so they generally take in a lot of liquid.
 You can also pour a little extra water over the food.
 Another option is to give your cats cat milk to drink.
 Cat milk is not like regular cow milk, but it’s lactose free (since cats are lactose intolerant) and usually enriched with vitamins.
 Our cats love cat milk and will drink it to the last drop, so this is a great way to make sure they get enough liquid.